Hero photograph

 • The Committee asks that receipts or quotations are supplied.
 Requests are to usually be made prior to, or within 3 months of, being incurred.

-• Please note, the Committee has recently decided on new criteria: That it will in principle, support up to 50% of a request for assistance (to a maximum of $2000), with discretion to vary the total amount granted or to decline the request for support.
-(We are fortunate to be one of only a few Dioceses to have a local fund for assistance and want to ensure that the income from the fund is used as evenly as possible, without depleting the capital for future years).
+• Please note, the Committee has the following criteria: That it will in principle, support up to 50% of a request for assistance (to a maximum of $2000), with discretion to vary the total amount granted or to decline the request for support.

-Current (2024) Members of this Committee, appointed by the Diocesan Council, are:
+Current (2025) Members of the Pensions Committee, appointed by the Diocesan Council, are:

-The Bishop, Mrs N. Wong, Ven D Plimmer, Rev'd V. Galletly, Mrs S. Kyte.
+The Bishop, Mrs N. Wong, Ven D Plimmer, Rev'd V. Galletly, Mrs S. Kyte, Ms Nikita Wilson.